senthilkumar207/senthilkumar_subramanian/README.md

 - Executed SEO tactics to rank The Noteway on the top 3 ranking positions on page 1 of Google for key search terms such as "T-Shirt Printing Singapore"
 - Managed and grew The Noteway's Instagram Account from 0 to 4000 followers
 - Managed corporate clients and led a team of business development executives to handle corporate clients for printing services.

+##### HEARTY SPICES
+DIGITAL MARKETING EXECUTIVE (PART TIME)<br>
+March 2020 - February 2021

+- Utilised Facebook paid advertising to grow sales of turmeric latte spice mix packets over 10x in the first 3 months of product launch
+- Ran A/B tests to choose the best performing Facebook ads before scaling
+- Scripted and created product and marketing videos for YouTube, Instagram and Facebook

 ##### PRECEPTIV
 SOCIAL MEDIA MARKETER (1 YEAR OVERSEAS INTERNSHIP)<br>